SkhumbuzoMkize/Data-Engineering-WeThinkCode-Upskill/README.md

 ## Database Normalisation to Third Normal Form & ERD Design.
 <br>
-Week 3 I learned about database normalisation up to Third Normal Form (3NF) and how it improves data integrity by reducing redundancy.
-I worked on transforming raw data into structured tables and understanding relationships between entities.
-I also created an Entity Relationship Diagram (ERD) using Google Drawings to visually represent the database design.
-This helped me better understand how real-world database systems are structured.
+In week 3 I explored database normalisation up to Third Normal Form (3NF), focusing on improving data integrity by reducing redundancy.
+I transformed raw data into structured tables and gained a deeper understanding of relationships between entities.
+I also created an Entity Relationship Diagram (ERD) using Google Drawings to visualise the database design.
+Additionally, I worked with Docker Desktop and PostgreSQL to run SQL queries and interact with the database in a real development environment.

 <br>